Floridaman779/snake/README.md

 <h2>This is a simple snake game</h2>
 It is written in Python and really basic
 <p>
-I hope i can figure out how to implement a restart function in the game
+Now with restart function
 <p>
 Have fun modifying it and if you come up with something great send me a link :)
+<h3>Run it as Admin to avoid problems</h3>